AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 - `MATERIALX_PYTHON_OCIO_DIR`: Path to a folder containing the default OCIO configuration to be packaged with MaterialX Python.
 The recommended OpenColorIO configuration for MaterialX is [ACES 1.0.3](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_1.0.3).
 - `MATERIALX_PYTHON_PYBIND11_DIR`: Path to a folder containing the PyBind11 source.
 Defaults to the included PyBind11 source, which has been extended to support Python 2.6.

+## Building The MaterialX Viewer
+Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX Viewer.
+Installation will copy the **MaterialXView** executable to a `bin/` directory within the selected install folder.

 ### Building API Documentation

 To generate HTML documentation for the MaterialX C++ API, make sure a version of [Doxygen](https://www.doxygen.org/) is on your path, and select the advanced option `MATERIALX_BUILD_DOCS` in CMake.
 This option will add a target named `MaterialXDocs` to your project, which can be built as an independent step from your development environment.